jeffreyperdue/ase-456-individual-project/presentations/sprint2_features_and_requirements.md

 **Epic**: Navigation & Information Architecture

 **User Stories:**
-- **US-004**: As a user, I want clear navigation between different app sections so that I can easily find what I'm looking for
+- ✅ **US-004**: As a user, I want clear navigation between different app sections so that I can easily find what I'm looking for
-- **US-005**: As a user, I want to see which section I'm currently in so that I don't get lost in the app
+- ✅ **US-005**: As a user, I want to see which section I'm currently in so that I don't get lost in the app

 **Acceptance Criteria:**
-- [ ] Bottom navigation bar with 3 tabs: Pets, Care, Profile
+- [x] Bottom navigation bar with 3 tabs: Pets, Care, Profile
-- [ ] Visual indicators for current section
+- [x] Visual indicators for current section
-- [ ] Basic navigation between main sections
+- [x] Basic navigation between main sections

 ### **🥈 Priority 2: Core Multi-user Features (Weeks 8-9)**